compwron/compwron.github.io/_posts/2015-08-28-college-hackathon.md

 ## As a student, what should I do at a hackathon?

 As quickly as possible, sit down with yourself or a few workmates to BRAINSTORM!
 Write down every crazy idea that comes to mind, even if it's totally impossible to build.
 Remember to think of all the cool APIs you could use: twitter, google maps, NASA, yelp, hackernews.
-Google for APIs to use in hackathons; there are entire lists for this.
+Google for APIs to use in hackathons; there are entire lists for this; remember to search for them.

 After ten minutes or so, stop brainstorming.
 Pick the awesomest thing on the list.
 Pick the easiest thing on the list.
-Plan out how you would build it.
+Plan out how you would build them.
 Cut it down to something that sounds possible.
 Try to imagine what tools you would need.
+This should take no more than ten minutes; you will be mostly completely wrong but it is very useful to start with have a plan; it gives you a path out of the "but we could do ANYTHING!" frozen-ness that many hackathon participants get stuck in.

 Get started!
 You will be completely wrong about what tools and how easy this will be.
 That is totally ok.
 You might switch ideas several times during the event, or get to the end of one idea and need to use a new one.

 Every time you think of a new awesome thing that you could do for the hackathon, put it on the list.
 Share the list with everyone, including your competitors!
 Sharing ideas is inherently more useful than hiding them away.
 Even if you are doing the same project as someone else, that is ok.
 You are probably doing it entirely differently and will end up with different projects.

 Maybe work with new people; maybe work with friends.
-Seek out alumni, professors, industry professionals, whoever to ask questions of.
+Seek out alumni, professors, industry professionals, everyone.
+Ask questions.
+"What is the coolest thing you can think of to do for this hackathon?"
+"How do you think would be good to build X?"
+"Want to work on this with us?"

 ## Common failures when running a hackathon